MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Arguments
 * fileName (string) - The name of the audio file.
 This command accepts all audio format types, however Misty currently cannot play OGG files.
-* data (string) - The audio data, passed as a string containing a base64 string or byte array.
+* data (string) - The audio data, passed as a string containing a base64 string .
 * immediatelyApply (boolean) - Optional.
 A value of `true` tells Misty to immediately play the audio file, while a value of `false` tells Misty not to play the file.
 * overwriteExisting (boolean) - Optional.
 A value of `true` indicates the file should overwrite a file with the same name, if one currently exists on Misty.
 A value of `false` indicates the file should not overwrite any existing files on Misty.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.